 This LibGuide provides a guide to the tools available to the Cedar Crest community for research of religion.
 A link to the Religious Studies Department's website is provided to offer more information on the programs of study and courses offered, as well as internship and research opportunities.
 The LibGuide also provides samples and instructions for the access and use of books, eBooks, reference tools, journals and databases.

-Access library databases, ebooks, journals and full-text articles from off campus.
+Access library databases, ebooks, journals, journal articles, and streaming video from off campus.

 Follow the directions below:

-NOTE: Your EZproxy login is the same as your Campus Network login (FalconNet); also, your Canvas login and your Email login--without the @cedarcrest.edu.
+NOTE: Your EzPproxy login is the same as your Campus Network login (FalconNet); also, your Canvas login and your Email login--without the @cedarcrest.edu.
 It is NOT your My CedarCrest login.

 If you encounter a problem or need assistance email Cressman Library Information Services at firstname.lastname@example.org.
 Email individual librarians to make a Reference appointment for help with research questions.